Bell Labs: 1950s

-In 1956 TAT-1, the first transatlantic communications cable, was laid between Scotland and Newfoundland in a joint effort by AT&T, Bell Laboratories, and British and Canadian telephone companies.
+In 1956 TAT-1, the first transatlantic communications cable to carry telephone conversations, was laid between Scotland and Newfoundland in a joint effort by AT&T, Bell Laboratories, and British and Canadian telephone companies.

 In 1957, Max Mathews created MUSIC, one of the first computer programs to play electronic music.
 Robert C. Prim and Joseph Kruskal developed new greedy algorithms that revolutionized computer network design.